jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

 * Fortunately however, always selecting bad pivots is very unlikely
 * In practice, quicksort is, on average, :math:`O(n log_{2}(n))`

-    * Demonstrating this can get quite complex and we will leave that for a future course
+    * Demonstrating this can get quite complex and will not be discussed
-    * If you are interested, `check out the relevant wikipedia article <https://en.wikipedia.org/wiki/Quicksort#Average-case_analysis>`_
+    * If interested, `check out the relevant wikipedia article <https://en.wikipedia.org/wiki/Quicksort#Average-case_analysis>`_

 Heapsort
 ========

 * Heapsort's magic comes from the underlying data structure --- a heap

     * Or perhaps more accurately, a min heap

 * To learn about the heap data structure, see :doc:`lab 10 </labs/heaps/heaps>`

 * To sort a collection of elements with a min heap, simply

     1. Add all elements to the min heap
     2. Remove the minimum element from the heap
     3. Append the removed element in the sorted collection